cleverlight/lightenna/_includes/presentations/2018-09-21-cloud-starter.md

 ---

 ## Pre-requisites
-* Laptop
+* Laptop with install (root/Administrator) access
 * Account with major Cloud Provider
 * Time

-{% if include.pres %}Note: {% endif %}
+{% if include.pres %}Note: {% endif %}To get the most out of this course, you need to be able to run and customise the examples.

 + Essential
    + Basic coding knowledge.
-   * A local machine with an SSH client and a web browser, both required for remote provisioning.
+   + A local machine with an SSH client and a web browser (required for remote provisioning).
 + Preferred
-   + A local machine with root/Administrator access and 100MB free space, required for local provisioning.
+   + A local machine with root/Administrator access and 100MB free space (required for local provisioning).
    + Familiarity with an IDE such as IntelliJ IDEA.

 ---